Resources for the Test of Academic Proficiency

 School Key - ewicts

-- The College of Education will be offering review sessions in Language Arts and Math in Fall 2013 to assist those planning to take the Test of Academic Proficiency.
+- The College of Education will be offering review sessions in Language Arts and Math during the spring 2014 semester to assist those planning to take the Test of Academic Proficiency.
 The dates of these review sessions are listed below.
-Please contact Mrs. Jean Lucas at (815) 836-5847 if you have any questions.
+Please contact Jean Lucas at (815) 836-5847 if you have any questions.

-- The Language Arts/ Writing Review Sessions will be held on two Tuesdays, November 5 and November 19.
-Before taking either of the Language Arts Review Sessions, participants are required to take the ILTS Online Course and Practice Tests mentioned in #3 of this letter, print out your results and bring them with you to the review session(s).
-The topics on November 5 will be Writing and Reading Comprehension.
-On November 19, the session will focus on the rules of grammar.
-Both sessions are scheduled from 5 to 8 p.m. and will be held in LR343 in the Learning Resource Center.
+- The Language Arts/Writing Review Sessions will be held on two consecutive Mondays, April 7 and April 14.
+Before taking either of the Language Arts Review Sessions, participants are required to take the ILTS Online Course and Practice Tests mentioned above, print out your results and bring them with you to the review session(s).
+The topics on April 7 will be Writing and Reading Comprehension.
+On April 14, the session will focus on the rules of grammar.
+Both sessions are scheduled from 5:00-8:00 p.m. and will be held at the Romeoville campus.
 One or both sessions may be taken and pre-registration is required.
-To register for either session, please contact Ms. Jean Lucas at (815) 836-5847 or at firstname.lastname@example.org.
+To register for either session, please contact Jean Lucas at (815) 836-5847 or at firstname.lastname@example.org.

 - Before taking any of the Math Review Sessions, participants are required to complete an assessment of their math skills.
-First, take the ILTS Online Course and Practice Tests mentioned in #3 of this letter, and print out your results.
+First, take the ILTS Online Course and Practice Tests mentioned above, and print out your results.
 Next, contact Ms. Lucas (815) 836-5847 or at email@example.com to schedule a time to come in and take the College of Education Math Assessment.
-Bring the ILTS Online Course and Practice Tests results with you when you do the assessment.
+Bring the ILTS Online Course and Practice Tests results with you when you do the written assessment.
 There is a one hour time limit for the assessment.
 The results of the assessment will determine how many math review sessions are recommended for each participant.
-The Math Review Sessions will be offered on seven Thursday evenings from 5 to 8 p.m. in De La Salle Hall as follows:
+The Math Review Sessions will be offered on seven Wednesday nights from 5:00-8:00 p.m. at the Romeoville campus.

 ||Decimals and Percent